-“That’ll be fine Jeff, see you in a little while.”
+“That’ll be fine, see you in a little while.”

-Darrel was nowhere to be found when I returned to the barn, so I wandered around on my own.
+Darrel was nowhere to be found when I returned, so I wandered alone.
 The place was impressive with all its milking equipment in action.
-Wanting to learn more about the operation, I tapped an employee on the shoulder while she worked.
-Startled, she turned quickly.
+Wanting to learn more about the operation, I tapped an employee on the shoulder while she worked, startling her in the process.

 “Cathy—I saw you when we touched.
 Why didn’t you see me?”

 “Like I said, I can’t see a thing.
 Doc says it will go away, But I’m beginning to wonder.”

 “Well, I hope you get better,” she replied, returning to her work without another word.

 This is the first draft of my manuscript Shift – Don’t judge a book by its cover.
 I am writing it online in sections as I go.
 So feel free to comment, good or bad.
 If you see mistakes, point them out.

 The story centers around shapeshifting.